No Doubt About It (Hot Chocolate song)

 "No Doubt About It" is a May 1980 single by the British pop group Hot Chocolate.

-It became their highest-charting hit of the 1980s, peaking at number 2 on the UK Singles Chart, a position "You Sexy Thing" had also reached five years before.
-The two songs are, however, outdone by their 1977 chart-topper, "So You Win Again", which was Hot Chocolate's only Number 1 single in the UK.
+Its lyrics recount the experiences of a man who witnesses a UFO landing.

-"No Doubt About It" was released on RAK label under the catalogue reference RAK 310, and spent eleven weeks in the chart.
+The single was released on RAK label under the catalogue reference RAK 310 and was the band's highest-charting hit of the 1980s, peaking at number 2 and spending 11 weeks on the UK Singles Chart.

-The tune was written by Mike Burns, Steve Glen and David Most (the brother of the band's manager, Mickie Most).
-The song deals with the experiences of a man who witnesses a UFO landing.
-The song was remixed by Frank Mono and released as a single for a second time in 1988.
+The song was written by Mike Burns, Steve Glen and David Most (the brother of the band's manager, Mickie Most).
+It was remixed by Frank Mono and released as a single for a second time in 1988.